nielsencfm/mypiratename.github.io/README.md

 This is an example website to demonstrate how to make a website

 ## Step 1: Have an idea
-*I want a website that will take my name, and give me a pirate name*
+*I want a website that will give me a pirate name*

 ## Step 2: Draw a picture
 ![alt text](https://github.com/nielsencfm/mypiratename.github.io/blob/master/design.png "My Pirate Name Design")